expath/expath-cg/specs/facet/facet.md

  with enormous power and flexibility to discover information.

 This proposal defines a standardized approach to support the Faceted search in XQuery.
-It has been designed to be compatible with XQuery 3.0, and is intended to be used in conjunction with XQuery and XPath Full Text 3.0.
+It has been designed to be compatible with XPath 3.0, and is intended to be used in conjunction with XQuery and XPath Full Text 3.0.

 ### Namespace conventions